bbauska/Anti-Project-2025/README.md

 <h4>In their own words, Project 2025 has four main goals to shape America’s future:</h4>

 <ul style="list-style-type:none;">
-  <li>● Restore the family as the centerpiece of American life and protect our children.</li>
+  <li>1.
+Restore the family as the centerpiece of American life and protect our children.</li>
-  <li>● Dismantle the administrative state.</li>
+  <li>2.
+Dismantle the administrative state.</li>
-  <li>● Defend our nation’s sovereignty, border, and bounty against global threats.</li>
+  <li>3.
+Defend our nation’s sovereignty, border, and bounty against global threats.</li>
-  <li>● Secure God-given individual rights to live freely.</li>
+  <li>4.
+Secure God-given individual rights to live freely.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Summary of Policy Agenda</h3>